standard-for-public-code/standard-for-public-code/CONTRIBUTING.md

     - [ ] Cover file
     - [ ] Inside pages PDF
 4. Create GitHub release with the release notes and version number
+5. Update 'develop' with a merge from 'master'

 ---